 A bug related to Sumatra (PDF viewer) and User guide (PDF), location of topics, was fixed.
 If you have it installed, please upgrade to 3.1.1 or higher (SumatraPDF).

-Rterm is now entirely updated after any changes in Options/Application or Options/Highlighters (settings).
+Rterm is now entirely updated after some changes in Options/Application or Options/Highlighters (settings).

 A bug related to line wrap has been fixed: thanks to Frank for pointing it out.